 Ethernet switches must comply with the IEEE 802.1AB specification that defines the Link Layer Discovery Protocol (LLDP).
-LLDP is required for Azure Stack HCI to enable troubleshooting of physical networking configurations.
+LLDP is required for Azure Stack HCI and enables troubleshooting of physical networking configurations.

 Custom TLV requirements

 LLDP allows organizations to define and encode their own custom TLVs.
 These are called Organizationally Specific TLVs.
 All Organizationally Specific TLVs start with an LLDP TLV Type value of 127.
-The following table shows which Organizationally Specific Custom TLV (TLV Type 127) subtypes are required by Azure Stack HCI OS version:
+The table below shows which Organizationally Specific Custom TLV (TLV Type 127) subtypes are required.

 Network traffic and architecture